Outside the Heritage listed entrance to Victoria Park.

 This year as a direct result of my father-in-law’s very special achievement of turning 80 years young the corresponding party saw my brother-in-law in town from America, so I took him to the footy Collingwood vs North Melbourne.
 Another not only introduced to the Australian game but inducted into the Collingwood family.
 It was a shame Collingwood’s American Pie Mason Cox was not playing that night.

 Collingwood lost the first two games we attended this year, but the beauty of footy is there’s always next week and the beauty of kids is they always put things into perspective.

 Essendon on Anzac Day was an event, education, experience, occasion and an eye opener for a kid from the Kimberley.
 Although it would have been nice to win the experience was a win just the same.

 It was third time lucky against North Melbourne, a win at last.
-Seeing my sons face, alight with joy I’m sure my parents remember the face well only 40 years earlier.
-As he sang the club song, my brother in law, caught up in the enthusiasm of the moment it’s the simple yet beautiful thing about footy.
+Seeing my son’s face, alight with joy I’m sure my parents remember his face well only 40 years earlier.
+As he sang the club song, my brother-in-law, was caught up in the enthusiasm of the moment it’s the simple yet beautiful thing about footy.